-On Wednesday, February 18, 2026, what has been speculated about for months: Poland 2050 Szymon Hołownia ceased to exist in its present form.
-The 18 parliamentarians group – including climate and environment minister Paulina Hennig-Kloska, Ryszard Petru, Aleksandra Leo, Mirosław Suchoń and several others – left the party and announced the establishment of a new parliamentary club under the name of the Centre.
+On Wednesday, February 18, 2026, what has been speculated about for months: Polish-2020/"title="Poland 2050">Poland 2050 Simona Holowna ceased to exist in its present form.
+A group of 18 parliamentarians – including climate and environment minister Paulina Hennig-Kloska, Ryszard Petru, Aleksandra Leo, Mirosław Suchoń and several others – left the party and announced the establishment of a new parliamentary club called the Centre.
 It's not a small split.
 This is the end of the project, which was supposed to be a fresh, centre air in Polish politics three years ago.

 From the perspective of an observer who has been following the Polish scene for years, this moment does not surprise, but hurts.
-Poland 2050 was formed on a wave of enthusiasm around Holownia – a charismatic speaker who promised a policy without hate, without extremes, with emphasis on competence and the future.
-Today, the same project falls apart in front of our eyes, only a few months after Holownia failed in the presidential election and gave the controls to Katarzyna Pełczyńska-Nałęcz.
+Poland 2050 was created on a wave of enthusiasm around Holownia – a charismatic speaker who promised a policy without hate, without extremes, with emphasis on competence and the future.
+Today, the same project is falling apart in front of our eyes, only a few months after Holownia fell in the presidential election and gave the controls to Katarzyna Pełczyńska-Nałęcz.
 The internal conflict proved stronger than the common vision.
 One faction wants to be loyal support for Donald Tusk, the other – to maintain independence and centre profile.
 Effect?
 Two clubs instead of one and the feeling that the dream of a "third way" had just ended.

 The new formation of the Center declares that it wants to be a place of compromise and pragmatism.
 Hennig-Kloska emphasizes that this is a space where "people meet and work out good solutions".
 It sounds beautiful, but in Polish politics such declarations are rarely enough.
 Petru returns to play after years of break, Leo and others bring experience – this may be an interesting mix.
 The question is whether the Centre will be able to build wider facilities outside the Sejm, whether it will remain a parliamentary club without a real field backdrop.